epfl-ada/ada-2022-project-robopros/README.md

 ### NLP
 For the NLP task, we take the plot summaries of movies and we first embed them using the sentence transformer model [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model has of advantage, in that it allows the detection of semantic differences in paragraphs and is light to encode, and doesn't require a lot of computation.
 Following, we visualize through TSNE how the summary embeddings of 2 different genres differ and if there is an overlap to break it slowly into subgroups that might be distinct (decade, country of movies, rating).
 The current results show that there is some overlap between romance and action and will be studied more in P3, where we will be performing grouping and clustering.
 In addition, we made a keypoint extraction pipeline that aims to extract the most relevant event in a movie.
 It works as follows:
-1. Break the summary into sentences
+1. Break the summary into sentences.
 2. Calculate the cosine similarity between each sentence's embeddings and perform page_rank to leave the sentences with the highest similarity score.
 3. Given the sentences chosen through page_rank, we perform filtering to get the N (set by user) sentences that are more distinguished from one another and don't cover the same topic for them to be general.
 4. Congrats. that is the main event.